+Due to DAZAP2 being able to interact with Sav, an important molecule in Hippo signaling, we wondered whether DAZAP2 regulated the Hippo pathway's activation in crab.
 Hpo, Sav, and Yki were conserved among different species (Fig. S2).
-In Drosophila, it is known that Hpo becomes phosphorylated after binding with Sav, which inhibits the Yki translocation from the cytoplasm into the nucleus.
-To test whether the same process operated in crab after an immune challenge, hemocytes were stimulated by S. aureus or V. parahemolyticus, which clearly increased phosphorylation of Hpo at 0.5 and 1 h post-stimulation (Fig. 5A).
-Moreover, Yki did not reach the nucleus in hemocytes, after either S. aureus or V. parahemolyticus stimulation at 0.5 and 1 h (Fig. 5B).
+In Drosophila, it is known that Hpo becomes phosphorylated after binding with Sav, which inhibits the Yki translocation from cytoplasm into nucleus.
+To test whether the same process operated in crab after an immune challenge, hemocytes were stimulated by S. aureus or V. parahemolyticus, which clearly increased phosphorylation of Hpo at 0.5 h and 1 h post-stimulation (Fig. 5A).
+Moreover, Yki did not reach the nucleus in hemocytes, after either S. aureus or V. parahemolyticus stimulation at 0.5 h and 1 h (Fig. 5B).
 Given the key importance of Hpo and Yki in Hippo signaling, we also analyzed the phosphorylation rate of Hpo in DAZAP2-silenced hemocytes after bacterial stimulation.
-This revealed that DAZAP2 was able to regulate Hpo phosphorylation at 1 h after stimulation by either S. aureus or V. parahemolyticus (Fig. 5C).
-Moreover, most Yki were translocated from the cytoplasm into the nucleus in DASZAP2-silenced hemocytes following the S. aureus or V. parahemolyticus stimulation (Fig. 5D).
+This revealed that DAZAP2 was able to regulate Hpo phosphorylation at 1 h after stimulation either S. by aureus V{\cdot} or parahemolyticus (Fig. 5C).
+Moreover, most Yki were translocated from the cytoplasm into nucleus in DASZAP2-silenced hemocytes S. following the aureus V{\cdot} or parahemolyticus stimulation (Fig. 5D).
 Collectively, these results demonstrated the pivotal role played by DAZAP2 in Hippo signaling regulation.